Diane Shader Smith

 Diane Shader Smith is an American writer, publicist, and cystic fibrosis advocate.

 Life

 Smith wrote for the ABC-TV series, General Hospital and for KIIS Radio Los Angeles.
 Smith worked at Rogers and Cowan in Hollywood with clients ranging from the Beverly Hills Hotel to Microsoft, and award-winning film marketing campaigns like The Passion of the Christ.

 Diane lives in Los Angeles with her husband, Mark, and her son, Micah.
-Her daughter, Mallory Smith passed away in November 2017.
+Her daughter, Mallory Smith died in November 2017.
 Mallory is the author of the book Salt in My Soul: An Unfinished Life.